EPFLiGHT/MyTH/README.md

-## My-This-Your-That---Interpretable Identification of Systematic Bias in Federated Learning for Biomedical Images
+## MyThisYourThat: Interpretable Identification of Systematic Bias in Federated Learning for Biomedical Images

-☕ This repository contains code for the `inDISCO` model, a novel extension of `ProtoPNet` ([Chen et al.](https://arxiv.org/abs/1806.10574)) for interpretable and privacy-preserving identification of data bias in federated learning for images.
+☕ This repository contains code for the `MyTH` model, a novel extension of `ProtoPNet` ([Chen et al.](https://arxiv.org/abs/1806.10574)) for interpretable and privacy-preserving identification of data bias in federated learning for images.
 The materials necessary to implement the baseline original `ProtoPNet` were adopted from [this repository](https://github.com/cfchen-duke/ProtoPNet).

 Here are the steps to reproduce our approach.